 - Apple and almond butter (a classic that always works)

 - Strawberry Chocolate Protein Shake (best cure for hanger)

 - Apples topped with cinnamon and grilled (#gourmet)

-- Avocado chocolate pudding, which was actually DELICIOUS (hoping to recreate this and share the recipe!)
+- Avocado chocolate pudding, which was DELICIOUS (used almond butter and coconut milk)

 - Veggie lettuce wrap, which was cucumbers, carrots, celery, and avocado with sriracha and almond butter (seriously so freakin good)

 - Bacon-wrapped dates stuffed with an almond (the smoke detector didn’t think these were the best, but I did)

 And for the meals I also found myself at a loss.
 No bread or pasta?
 Rubbish.
 Well I did figure it out eventually, and here’s some of the stuff you see in the above picture (and some others not in it).

 - Sweet potato fries with bacon, green pepper, and mushroom topped with over-easy eggs